-274. BRIDGE DESIGN.
+274. Bridge Design.
 Elective.
 Seniors and graduates.
 Second term.
 Credit three hours.
 Prerequisite course 271.
-This course may be substituted for Engineering Design.
 Computations and drawings for the complete design of a railroad bridge of six or seven panels or a heavy highway bridge.
-The computations to determine the stresses and sections of all members, pins, pin plates, splices, and other details as well as of connecting rivets are to be written up in the form of systematically arranged reports.
+The computations to determine the stresses and sections of all members, pins, pinplates, splices, and other details as well as of connecting rivets are to be written up in the form of systematically arranged reports.
 The drawings consist of general detail plans showing the location of all rivets as well as the composition and relation of all members and connections.
 The final report is to give a full list of shapes and plates, and a classified analysis of weight for the span.
 Textbook: Johnson, Bryan and Turneaure's Modern Framed Structures, Part III.
 Computation and drawing, three two-hour periods a week.
 Assistant Professor BURROWS.

-275. INVESTIGATION OF EXISTING BRIDGES.
+275. Investigation of Existing Bridges.
 Elective.
 Seniors and graduates.
 Second term.
 Credit three hours.
 Prerequisite course 271.
-This course may be substituted for Engineering Design.
 Inspection of existing structures for the determination of sizes and conditions of plates and shapes.
 After full data have been obtained in the field computations will be made to determine either the unit stresses under a specified load, or the safe load according to standard specifications.
 Assistant Professor BURROWS.

-280. CONCRETE CONSTRUCTION.
+280. Concrete Construction.
 Juniors.
 Either term.
 Credit three hours.
 Prerequisite courses 220, 221, 225, and 226.
 Concrete materials, properties of plain concrete, its making and deposition; elementary theory of reinforced concrete as applied to columns, rectangular beams and slabs; T-beams and beams reinforced for compression; direct stress combined with flexure.
 Three two-hour periods a week.
 Textbook: Urquhart and O'Rourke's Design of Concrete Structures.
-Assistant Professors URQUHART and O'ROURKE, and Mr. HOWELL.
+Assistant Professors URQUHART and O'ROURKE, and Mr. WILLIAMS.

-281. MASONRY AND FOUNDATIONS.
+281. Masonry and Foundations.
 Elective.
 Seniors and graduates.
 Either term.
 Credit three hours.
 Prerequisite courses 220 and 221.
-Piles and pile driving, including timber, concrete, tubular and sheet piles; cofferdams; box and open caissons; pneumatic caissons for bridges and buildings, caisson sinking, and physiological effects of compressed air; pier foundations in open wells; freezing process; hydraulic caissons; ordinary bridge piers; cylinders and pivot piers; bridge abutments; spread footings for building foundations; underpinning buildings; subterranean explorations; unit loads.
+Piles and pile driving, including timber, concrete, tubular and sheet piles; cofferdams; box and open caissons; pneumatic caissons for bridges and buildings, caisson sinking, and physiological effects of compressed air; pier foundations in open wells; freezing process; hydraulic caissons; ordinary bridge piers; cylinders and pivot piers; bridge abutments; spread footings for building foundations; underpinning buildings; substerranean explorations; unitloads.
 Textbook: Jacoby and Davis's Foundations of Bridges and Buildings.
 Recitations, collateral reading in engineering periodicals, and illustrated reports.
 Three hours a week.
 Assistant Professors URQUHART and O'ROURKE.

-282. REINFORCED CONCRETE BUILDING DESIGN.
+282. Reinforced Concrete Building Design.
 Elective.
-Seniors and graduates.
-Either term.
+Seniors and graduates Either term.
 Credit three hours.
 Prerequisite course 280.
-This course may be substituted for Engineering Design, Course 291.
 Design of a reinforced concrete flat-slab building and investigation of various other types of floor systems for commercial buildings.
-Complete detail design for one building, including stairway, elevator shafts, penthouses, etc. Working drawings and steel schedules.
+Complete detail design for one building, inoluding stairway, elevator shafts, penthouses, etc. Working drawings and steel schedules.
 Seven and one-half hours a week.
 Textbook: Urquhart and O'Rourke's Design of Concrete Structures.
 Assistant Professors URQUHART and O'ROURKE.

-283. REINFORCED CONCRETE ARCH.
+283. Reinforced Concrete Arch.
 Elective.
 Seniors and graduates.
 First term.
 Credit three hours.
-This course may be substituted for Engineering Design, Course 291.
 Prerequisite course 280.
 The design of an arch of reinforced concrete and its abutments; investigation of the arch ring in accordance with the elastic theory (the live loading for maximum unit-stresses in the arch ring, as well as the direction and magnitude of abutment thrusts, being determined by the influence-line method).
 Computation and drawing.
 Seven and one-half hours a week.
-Textbook: Urquhart and O'Rourke's Design of Concrete Structures.
+Textbook: Urguhart and O'Rourke's Design of Concrete Structures.
 Assistant Professor URQUHART.